 - Review the enforceability of rights and state imposed norms of behaviour - Research gender inequalities and group discrimination - Criticize policies of ethnic cleansing, genocide and slavery - Critique values, opinions and strategies for resolving/mitigating human rights violations - 4.
 Apply and relate human rights principles and frameworks to contemporary conflicts from around the world.

-- Review case studies involving human rights violations - Analyze the connection between poverty, health and human rights - Consider the application and limitations of a human rights framework
+Potential Elements of the Performance: - Review case studies involving human rights violations - Analyze the connection between poverty, health and human rights - Consider the application and limitations of a human rights framework

-5. Incorporate a rights-based advocacy approach into personal, professional and community relationships
+5. Incorporate a rights-based advocacy approach into personal, professional and community relationships Potential Elements of the Performance: